BSDguy389/Numark-Mixtrack-Platinum-FX-Mapping/README.md

     - Fast Forward : Hot CUE 2
 - IN : Start of Loop
 - OUT : End of Loop
-- LOOP : Exit of Loop
+- LOOP : Exit Loop

 This mapping is fully set for the controller's four decks.
 Only the VU meters and the % and pitch lines in the LCD screens don't work in the original mapping.
 BPM and Time are siplayed correctly in the LCD screens.